Harold M. Ross: Professional history

-Following his field studies Ross became a professor at the University of Illinois in Champaign Urbana teaching undergraduate classes and mentoring graduate students in the Department of Anthropology.
+Following his field studies Ross became a professor at the University of Illinois Urbana-Champaign teaching undergraduate classes and mentoring graduate students in the Department of Anthropology.

-In 1976 Ross moved into academic administration with various roles at St. Norbert College in Green Bay, WI, Daemen College in Buffalo, NY and as the Vice President of Academic Affairs at Cottey College in Nevada, MO.
+In 1976 Ross moved into academic administration with various roles at St. Norbert College, Daemen College and as the Vice President of Academic Affairs at Cottey College in Nevada, MO.

-Personal biography
+Personal life

-Ross was born in Kansas City, MO in 1936 and was the only child of Marion and Gertrude Ross.
 He married Kathryn Penstone in 1958 and Nancy Hurlbutt in 1983.
 Ross' family includes children Edward Ross, Anne Ross, David Ross, Scott Ross and stepson Rob Hulburt.